-Undertaking mental health treatment and therapy can be overwhelming, emotional and anxiety-provoking.
-However, we’d like to reassure you that our expert team is here with the sole intention of helping you lead a healthy and positive life.
+Undertaking mental health treatment and therapy can be overwhelming, emotional, and anxiety-provoking.
+However, we’d like to reassure you that our expert team is here with the sole intention of helping you lead a healthy and fulfilling life.

 Mental health treatment at Nightingale Hospital can be accessed in the following settings:

 Outpatient treatment involves one-to-one appointments with a mental health professional, who may either be a consultant psychiatrist, clinical psychologist, or therapist.
 These can usually take place either face-to-face or remotely.

 Our robust clinical team can provide outpatient treatment for a variety of mental health conditions such as depression, anxiety, obsessive-compulsive disorder (OCD), and stress; as well as addictions and eating disorders.